 Effective October 1996, the Board of Governors of Rutgers, The State University of New Jersey, approved conferral of the degree of Master of Psychology (PsyM) en passant to the doctoral degree.
 The PsyM is not a terminal degree and will be awarded only to students matriculated in the doctoral program who have completed the requirements of their program as indicated below.
 There can be no incomplete grades remaining on your transcript in order to receive the PsyM except for dissertation.

-School Psychology - students must complete all coursework as stated in the model program, be eligible for NJ school psychology certification, and have successfully completed the General Comprehensive Examination.
+School Psychology - Students must complete all coursework as stated in the model program and have successfully completed the General Comprehensive Examination.
+To be eligible for NJ school psychology certification you musthave successfully completed the General Comprehensive Examination, have completed all course work and 600 hours of school based placement.